-5.3 Instruction phase
+5.3 Instructions

 The instructions at the start of the test can be followed independently by the respondent on his screen; the test administrator is not required to provide any further explanation.
-Each subtest is preceded by standardised instructions with practise examples.
+Standardised instructions with practise examples are used.
 With patients it is recommended nevertheless that the test administrator supervises the patient during the instruction phase and also checks from time to time during testing that the instructions are being adhered to.
 The administrator is informed if the respondent does not comply with the instructions or if his behaviour indicates that the instructions have not been understood.
 In this case the instruction and practise phase must be repeated.
 Before the test phase begins the respondent is informed of the time that will be needed for the task.